tytydraco/yessleep/out/My_father_discovered_the_exact_date_of_the_worlds_end.md

 One day, we all woke at 5am to his shouting from the garage.

 He was jumping with excitement over a new signal he had received.
-“It’s undeniable proof that He is telling us something!” he told us, his hair and beard wild now untrimmed for months.
+“It’s undeniable proof that He is telling us something!” he told us, his hair and beard wild, now untrimmed for months.

 We just thought that maybe he had finally lost his mind.
 He had found signals before, and they had always turned out to be satellite noise.